 I find the hard reset pinhole psychologically comforting and much prefer it to a soft reset or button-mashing most DAPs use these days.
 Mind you, I have not had recourse to use it yet so kudos to Dethonray for some welcome initial stability.

 OK so AK4490EQ is not the DAC on everyone’s lips these days but I did mention at the outset there is much more to it than that.
-Having said all that, the AK4490EQ was always much easier to engineer with form the feedback of most manufacturers compared to Sabre DACs.
+Having said all that, the AK4490EQ was always much easier to engineer with from the feedback of most manufacturers compared to Sabre DACs.

-That has changed in 2019 with some superb Sabre DAC DAPs out there such as the iBasso DX220, however, the AK4990EQ “house sound” was always a dash more colored, more fun and ‘musical’ as they would say.
+That has changed in 2019 with some superb Sabre DAC DAPs out there such as the iBasso DX220, however, the AK4990EQ “house sound” was always a dash more colored, more fun, and ‘musical’ as they would say.

 Decoding on the DTR1 is respectable if not top tier.
 You get a wide range of useable codecs both lossy and lossless both PCM and DSD.
 Rates tap out at 24BIT/192K and DSD64 which is a bit of a throwback but for the majority of users, this should suffice for 95% of anyone’s typical collection.